-During windy or stormy conditions, it only takes a bit of space to allow water and dirt into the garage.
-When your garage door rubber bottom fails, take comfort in knowing that you can call Fix Garage Doors, CA, to get same-day services.
+During windy or stormy conditions, allowing water and dirt into the garage only takes a bit of space.
+Remember to call Fix Garage Doors, CA, when your garage door rubber bottom fails to get same-day services.

-We will send a team to your house with the required tools and replacements to get your garage door weather seal back to optimum performance.
+We will send a team to your house with the required tools and replacements to restore your garage door weather seal to optimum performance.

 Same-day emergency garage door repair services are available to everyone in Toronto and the GTA upon request.
-Our experts will be in and out in the shortest time possible, ensuring that your replacement garage door bottom rubber seal is working optimally.
+Our experts will be in and out as soon as possible, ensuring that your replacement garage door bottom rubber seal works optimally.